Yuzyzy88/install-pyenv-nvm-pnpm/README.md

 # Install pyenv and python

+Pyenv allows you to set a global version that is used regardless of which directory you are issuing the Python command from.  pyenv is a wonderful tool for managing multiple Python versions

 ### 1. [Install python build dependencies](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)

 This to update the list of available packages 'apt update' and then install a set of development tools and libraries 'apt install' that are commonly needed for building software from source code: